Lowlands of Holland: Background

 Several European nations used forced recruitment by various means.
 The best known example is the dependence of the Royal Navy on impressment as a means to supply sailors to its ships during wartime from the 17th to the early 19th centuries.
 "The Lowlands of Holland" probably originated during the Anglo-Dutch Wars in the 17th century, and enjoyed revivals in popularity during the Wars of Louis XIV and the Napoleonic Wars.
 "Lowlands" is a traditional name for Holland and the broader Low Countries, while in some versions of the song the mention of tropical vegetation suggests the title of the song refers in fact to Dutch colonies in the West Indies.

 A lesser known version of the song, originating from Suffolk and probably a local adaptation, dates to the era of the Seven Years' War, fought in the Low Countries and Prussia/Silesia in the mid-eighteenth century.
 In this version the singer's love who is leaving is a soldier rather than a sailor; and one of the verses refers to his participation in the Battle of Minden in 1759.
 At this battle various British regiments advanced to meet the enemy.
 It is said that as they echeloned forward, the soldiers plucked wild roses from the hedgerows, and wore them in their hats, as the flowers reminded them of home.

 The relevant verse of the song runs:

-My love across the oceanWears a scarlet coat so fair,With a musket at his shoulderAnd roses in his hair.
+My love across the oceanWears a scarlet coat so fair,With a musket at his shoulderAnd roses in his hair.[source?]